salvogalata/WaterBody-Ontology-IA301-2020/README.md

 Ontology project for the IA301 course on Symbolic AI, Mastère Specialisé at Telecom Paris.

-Authors: I-Thang HIU, Alan ZAKAR, Salvatore Galatà
+Authors: I-Thang HIU, Alan ZAKAR, Salvatore GALATÀ

 This repository contains the following files:
  - A report on the ontology: `Galata_salvatore-AND-Hiu_I-Tang-AND-Zakar-Alan.pdf`